TooonyChen/fuck-2fa/README.md

 Demo: https://fuck-2fa.pages.dev/

-Demo is hosted on Cloudflare Pages and my free-play Supabase, all the credentials and secrets are encrypted.
+Demo is hosted on Cloudflare Pages and my free-plan Supabase, all the credentials and secrets are encrypted.
 If you don't wanna self-host just feel free to use it!
 But I am not responsible if there is any leakage or loss :/

 ## 🏗 Architecture